maingroupchemistry/do_website/content/post/2020-08-24-start-up/index.md

 +++

 The big day has come: the co-founders singed off the documents at the public notary and started the registration of a reproducible research start-up in Leiden.
 We got a lot of support from our friends!
-Your encouragement gives us a lot of energy to accomplish our first milestones.
+Your encouragement gives us a lot of energy to accomplish our first milestones, and to get Reprex B.V. going!

-*As soon as our company is registered, we will even share its name with you:)*
+>Reprex means 'reproducible example' in data science.
+When you are stuck with a problem, creating a reproducible example allows other computer scientists, statisticians, programmers or data users to solve it.
+In 80% of the cases, you usually find the solution while creating a generalized example.
+In the 20% other cases, you can reach out for help easily.

 In the coming days, we are launching demo versions of our headline products, data observatories. [music.dataobservatory.eu](https://music.dataobservatory.eu/index.html) will be a fully automated online service that every day collects, processes, cleans, and publishes scientifically valid data about European music.
 Very soon after we will launch two other observatories.